 The Problem with UV Light In Portable Air Purifiers

 Low Dosage Due to Bulb Coating

-There are many reasons reasons why UV light in air purifiers won’t kill viruses.
+There are many reasons why UV light in air purifiers won’t kill viruses.
 One issue lies in how the bulbs emitting the UV light are manufactured.
 Sometimes, a bulb coated with a special material reduces how much UV-C is emitted.
 This means the intensity will be lower.
-To kill most pathogens and bacteria, you need a high enough dose of UV light from the air purifier.
+To kill most pathogens and bacteria, you need a high enough dose of UV light to be emitted from the air purifier.
 When the bulb is not strong enough the UV dosage is weaker allowing bacteria and viruses like COVID-19 to remain intact.

 Currently, the Center for Disease Control and the Environmental Protection Agency do not recommend using UV light within HEPA air purifiers.
 In fact, the EPA itself has publicly stated that “There is no standard measurement for the effectiveness of UVGI cleaners.”
 Conversely, HEPA filtration systems work great on their own, without bringing UV light into the mix.

 IndoorDoctor only recommends using safe and effective filtration for viruses and other pollutants that can transmit disease.
 HEPA filtration devices have been around for a long time.
 There is a reason the CDC, EPA, and other agencies still have no recommendation for using UV inside HEPA filtration devices.
 UV light has not proven itself to be a safe method of doing so.
-Therefore we strongly recommend that you avoid using UV or UV-C light purification systems.
+Therefore, we strongly recommend that you avoid using UV or UV-C light purification systems.